mason2smart/Pokemon-Battle-Simulator-Debugging/README.md

 | 4/27 | Finish Presentations |
 | 4/29 | Finish Entire Project 😊 |

+# Instructions for Graders
+If using IntelliJ, you can run all the whitebox and mock tests in the IDE.
+You can generate the code coverage report by opening build.gradle and clicking the run butten next to line 37: "jacoco test report {".
+The test reports will appear in build/reports/jacoco.

+The manual blackbox testing was recorded in Black-Box Testing.xlsx.
+The presentation slides are in PokemonPresentation.pptx.

 # Pokemon Battle Simulator
 A Pokemon Battle engine coded in Java.
 Has local and multiplayer options (multiplayer not perfect), only runs from command line.